The Importance of AFib Medications

 Because of the stroke risk, it is important to take medications if your doctor recommends it.
 Several drugs can be used to treat AFib, such as heart rate control, anticoagulants, and antiarrhythmic medications.

 These medications may be used singly or in conjunction, depending on what your physician recommends.

-Antiarrhythmic medications may be given to convert the heart into a sinus rhythm (a normal heart rhythm), or it may be used after a procedure called a cardioversion.
+Antiarrhythmic medications will help to convert the heart into sinus rhythm (a normal heart rhythm) or may be used after a procedure called a cardioversion.

 Examples of these medications include:

 Potassium channel blockers work like sodium channel blockers, except they block potassium's flow into heart muscle cells, which also causes your heart rate to decrease.

 The most common potassium channel blockers used today are:

 - Sotalol (Betapace, Sorine)

 - Dofetilide (Tikosyn)

 Antiarrhythmic drugs are often recommended to help stabilize the heart muscle.
 Sotalol and amiodarone have a dual effect because they decrease the electrical signals sent to the AV node, which reduces the heart rate.